darktasevski/CompSci/Math/fractions_and_decimals.md

 > Decimals are fractions, but in **base 10**.
 For example, `10.1` would be $10 \frac{1}{10}$. `5.2` simplified as a fraction would be $5 \frac{1}{5}$, or $5 \frac{2}{10}$.

-"Decimal" comes from the Latin word "decimus" which means 10th.
+"Decimal" comes from the Latin word _decimus_ which means 10th.
 We chose this name because our number system is built around the number 10, also known as a "base-10 system".
 You can see how important the number 10 is to our number system when you notice that each place in any number represents a value of 10.

 `2.67`